Belarus–Georgia relations

-Belarus–Georgia relations are foreign relations between Belarus and Georgia.
-Before 1918, both countries were part of the Russian Empire and both were part of the USSR until 1991.
+Before 1918, both Belarus and Georgia were part of the Russian Empire and both were part of the USSR until 1991.
 Both countries established diplomatic relations in 1992.

 Belarus has an embassy in Tbilisi.
 Georgia has an embassy in Minsk.

 Ethnic Georgians in Belarus number exactly 2,400 as of the country's 2009 census, and live mainly in the capital Minsk.
 They mainly came during the Soviet era as labor migrants, or were displaced during Soviet relocation.
 They are keeping their cultural heritage, speak Georgian language and belong to Georgian Orthodox Church.

 History

 In 2006, there was a deterioration in relations between states.
 The leadership of the Republic of Belarus accused a group of Georgian deputies of trying to organize a color revolution in order to overthrow Alexander Lukashenko.
 The President of Belarus Alexander Lukashenko stated in 2007 when meeting with Interior Minister of Georgia Ivane Merabishvili that "Belarus is determined to restore and boost relations with Georgia".